How does a school district or school start a Respect Club?

 elementary and intermediate school student, as well as every faculty and staff

-person in those schools with a Strong Club T-shirt that promotes respect such
+person in those schools with a Respect Club T-shirt that promotes respect such

-as We Always RESPECT! or a RESPECT ROCKS!
+as the respect definition (pictured above).
+We Always RESPECT! or a RESPECT ROCKS!
 T-shirt each year and also possibly a

-stipend for the Strong Club adviser.
+stipend for the Respect Club adviser.
 Offer to put the name and logo of the business on the back of the

 T-shirt if permitted.
 We suggest that the adviser bring along with two or three